©2020 William A. Lasher

 “We’re going to need more oxygen soon,” I called out to Delone as I surveyed the gauge on my suit.
 Our tanks were getting low, but I needed Delone on the cranking mechanism to keep my weapon firing at maximum output.
 The zombies were moving in on us from more than one direction now.
 There was no time to look for more oxygen tanks, and Molly and Moonblade were having difficulty pulling the forward Longstone from the wreckage.
 We were running out of time.

-“Look!” said Moonblade suddenly, pointing up at the sky behind us, “it’s the Constantina!”
+“Look!” cried Moonblade, pointing up at the sky behind us, “it’s the Constantina!”

 “Go!”
 I called out to Delone, “you’re next!”